segunak/SegunAkinyemi.com/docs/_posts/2024-12-12-stem-workshop-how-to-train-your-ai.md

   frameborder="0">
 </iframe>

-### Professionals Version
+### Language Activity Version

-The professional version of this workshop, designed for participants with varying levels of technical expertise—from minimal to advanced—is linked below.
-It remains interactive but replaces the live AI training exercise with additional audience engagement activities and deeper discussions on AI in industry.
+The **Language Activity** version of this workshop, designed for participants with varying levels of technical expertise, is linked below.
+It remains interactive but uses a group-based approach where participants are shown images of different languages with non-English characters and learn to recognize patterns over time, demonstrating how AI models learn to distinguish patterns.
 Participants will only need pen and paper.

 <iframe
   src="https://1drv.ms/p/c/750d396c5cadcebd/IQShwvRnbTzxSLUzum-NV0vQAartnDl4cQJ42eL2ccVtiwk?em=2&amp;wdAr=1.7777777777777777"